 Apply for a disabled persons freedom pass

-There is a £10 charge to replace lost, faulty or damaged freedom passes.
+There is a £12 charge to replace confiscated, lost, faulty or damaged freedom passes.

-If your pass is faulty, the charge will be refunded if on return to London Councils, the tests show the pass does not work.
+If your pass is faulty, the charge will be refunded if on return to London Councils, the tests show the pass doesn't work.

-If your freedom pass has been stolen you will need to send a recent proof of address, contact telephone number and a letter confirming the details and circumstances regarding the incident and crime reference number if you have one, to: Information and Assessment, Hackney Council, Hackney Service Centre, 1 Hillman Street E8 1DY.
+If your freedom pass has been stolen you will need to send a recent proof of address, contact telephone number and a letter confirming the details and circumstances regarding the incident and crime reference number if you have one, to: Mobility Team, Hackney Council, Hackney Service Centre, 1 Hillman Street E8 1DY.